Jerr279/Password-manager/README.md

 - Open-source: Users are free to use and contribute improvements.

 ## How to Use
+Option 1:
 1. Clone the repository to your local machine.
 2. Build the project using Visual Studio or your preferred IDE.

+Option 2:
+1.Download the .msi installer from latest release.
+2.Walk trough the installer.

 3. Run the application.
 4. Start managing your passwords securely!